carvalhocaio/linux-drivers/README.md

-# Ubuntu Drivers — Lenovo ThinkPad E14
+# Ubuntu Setup

-Setup script for drivers and dev tooling on a Lenovo ThinkPad E14 running Ubuntu.
+Setup script for drivers and dev tooling.

 ## What it updates